PhD Overview

 Director:

 "The FSU College of Social Work doctoral program offers rigorous training in translational research that makes an important impact in the real world.
-Over 75% of our recent graduates have earned tenure-track positions at universities across the country, where they make impressive contributions to their communities and the field of social work."
+Of our graduates over the last 5 years, 63% have earned tenure-track positions and 21% have earned research positions (other than tenure-track) at universities across the country, where they make impressive contributions to their communities and the field of social work."

 Stephen Tripodi, PhD